 The position of the sovereign is constructed by dissolving the paradox of the re-entry of the distinction into the distinguished.
 The sovereign stands on a meta-level and sees everything and knows everything at once.
 The sovereign represents the unity of a difference–more specifically, the unity of the system/environment difference.

-The Cult and the Old Sense of Time
+The Cult Leader and the Old Sense of Time

 We can look further into the issue of time and the sovereign or cult leader.
 The cult leader takes his followers back to an ancient sense of time.
 From a systems theory perspective, the sovereign shifts the temporal schema.
 Modern society observes time through a past/future schema in which the present is the difference between past and future.
 In contrast, for “pre-modern” society, the temporal schema was eternity/time (aeternitas/tempus).
 With the eternity/time schema, there is no past/future difference; time is whole and undifferentiated.
-Thus, there is no cause for anxiety about the future and no reason to regret the past.
-(Hence, the narcissist’s lack of shame or guilt.)
-The “past,” which is not actually past, can be altered or restructured simply by telling a new story–changing the narrative that we tell today.
+Thus, there is no cause for anxiety about the future and no reason to regret or dwell on the past–hence, the narcissist’s complete lack of shame or guilt.
+The “past,” which is not actually past, can be altered or restructured simply by telling a new story–changing the narrative that we tell today; this fosters a post-truth society.
 And the “future,” which is not the future as modern society thinks of it, already exists.
-Under this paradigm, the future is a sort of spatial destination that already exists and is waiting our arrival.
+Under this paradigm, the future is a sort of spatial destination that already exists and is waiting our arrival, like a train depot.
 The future has already been prepared for us.

 Hence, Trump’s basic rhetorical strategy is to tell his followers, “Trust me, I got this.”
 The more anxious someone feels about the future, the more they will gravitate toward someone who tells them it’s all under control.
 Their salvation is assured; their place in paradise is waiting for them.

-It seems that Trump’s devotees have a great deal of anxiety about the future, mostly related to the instability associated with globalization.
+It seems that Trump’s devotees have a great deal of anxiety about the future, mostly due to their unpreparedness for globalization and job automation.
 They have a lot of fear, which is why it was a huge mistake to frame Trump and his followers as “angry.”
 The Church of Trump quickly embraced this description.
 “Yes,” they said, “we are mad as a hell and we’re not going to take it anymore!”
-But the truth is that they are afraid–very afraid– but no one wants to admit they are afraid.
+But the truth is that they are afraid–very afraid–but no one wants to admit they are afraid.
 It’s better to be an angry victim.

 In terms of globalization, we see that autopoietic functional subsystems of society (politics, the economy, law, religion, education, mass media, science, etc.) easily perturb one another, and perturbation destabilizes systems.
 So autopoietic systems respond by testing a variety of potentially re-stabilizing structures; when it hits on a structure that re-stabilizes the system, it then reproduces that structure.